shadders360/cqrs/README.md

 if no errors occur when sprint boot starts up the service is running [at](http://localhost:8080/api/vehicles).
 The default mode will use in memory database for the query side and axon in memory Event store.
-To make use of the swagger ui interface use (http://localhost:8080/swagger-ui.html)[endpoint].
+To make use of the swagger ui interface use this [endpoint](http://localhost:8080/swagger-ui.html).

 End points